 Chemotherapy is the use of drugs to destroy cancer cells by stopping the ability of the cells to grow and divide.
 It is sometimes recommended after surgery for endometrial cancer, especially if there’s an increased risk that the cancer will recur.
 Chemotherapy can also be given before surgery to shrink the cancer, making it more likely to be completely removed.
 It is often recommended for treating recurrent endometrial cancer, or cancer that has spread beyond the uterus.

 Typically, a combination of chemotherapy drugs is given for the treatment of endometrial cancer.
-Most commonly, paclitaxel (Taxol, Abraxane) is combined with doxorubicin (Adriamycin) and either carboplatin (Paraplatin) or cisplatin (Platinol, Platinol AQ).
+Most commonly, paclitaxel (Taxol, Abraxane) is combined with carboplatin (Paraplatin) as the initial treatment regimen.

 Cancer cells that rely on hormones to grow might be stopped or slowed by medications that lower hormone levels in the body.
 Hormone therapy is a possible option for endometrial cancer that has spread beyond the uterus or has recurred after a different type of treatment.